nineworldsbooks/nineworldsbooks.github.io/_posts/2013-07-04-the-defiled.md

 ## Other Changes

-While this has been in the works, a number of smaller changes have been working their way into the code, and are being introduced with the same update:
+A number of smaller changes have been working their way into the code while this has been in the works, and are being introduced with the same update:

 * Darker night times
-* Disguise kits are now craftable by tailors
+* Disguise kits are now craftable by tailors and usable by all except undead